Patient Support Line 1-866-433-8000, Monday - Friday: 8:00 AM to 8:00 PM ET

 When the results were reviewed at 3 years

-KISQALI was studied and proven to reduce the risk of cancer returning in:
+KISQALI + an AI was studied and proven to reduce the risk of cancer coming back in:

-• People who had stage 2 or stage 3 eBC with a high risk of returning
+- People who had stage 2 or stage 3 eBC with a high risk of coming back

 Results with KISQALI glossary